umijs/qiankun/docs/api/README.md

 - Usage

   init global state, and return actions for communication.
-It is recommended to use in master, and slave get actions through props。
+It is recommended to use in master, and slave get actions through props.

 - Return